fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

-   first one is the address/offset and the second is the value that will be stored. `offset=4` is a static offset, which means it will add that to the offset that it gets from the stack, without you needing to do `i32.const 4` and `i32.add` on the offset (this was used so that you know what it is, but it useless since the offset is static (we know it)).
+   first one is the address/offset and the second is the value that will be stored. `offset=4` is a static offset, which means it will add that to the offset that it gets from the stack, without you needing to do `i32.const 4` and `i32.add` on the offset.
+In this example, `offset` was only used for demonstrative purposes.
  - We use the offset instead of the index, because we don't have fancy things like arrays.
-Each number takes up to 4 bytes and we have te increment the offset by `4` instead of `1`.
+Each `i32` takes 4 bytes and we have to increment the offset by `4` instead of `1`.
- - The offset points at the address in memory where the number that will result from the addition of the two previous numbers will be stored, thats why it is initially 8.
+ - The offset variable points at the address in memory where the number that will result from the addition of the two previous numbers will be stored, thats why it is initially 8.
+Two `i32`s take 8 bytes in memory.
- - We do a right-bit-shift of `2` to the offset when comparing that to the requested length of the sequence, because we are comparing it as an index.
+ - ~~We do a right-bit-shift of `2` to the offset when comparing that to the requested length of the sequence, because we are comparing it as an index.
-   It is the same as dividing it by `4` and getting a full number instead of a decimal.
+   It is the same as dividing it by `4` and getting a full number instead of a decimal.~~ TODO: Replace with division

 ## The end.
 I hope that this article gave you a deeper understanding on how WebAssembly works.
-A big thanks to [Roman.
-F](https://github.com/romdotdog) who edited and corrected my article.
+A big thanks to [rom](https://github.com/romdotdog) who edited and corrected my article a few times.